 This is NOT the Guitar Gospel According to Marcus.
-This is NOT your Holy Blog.
+This is NOT your Holy e-Book.
 I do not want you to believe.

 In fact, I want you to doubt.
 I want you to think for yourself.
 Forget all that you believed to be true or simply took for granted.
 Dare to question the information that’s out there.
 A lot of it is baloney.
 Half of what you read on guitar forums, obviously, but worse: even manufacturers’ websites contain crappy guidelines.

-On these pages I’ll provide you with technical guitar knowledge and some surprising insights that I’ve gathered over the last 25 years – 40 if you’re willing to count my amateur days, when I was merely customizing my own guitars and basses.
+With this e-book, I aim to provide you with technical guitar knowledge and some surprising insights that I’ve gathered over the last three decades—four if you’re willing to count my amateur days, when I was merely customizing my own guitars and basses.

 (This previous sentence should REALLY set off your alarm!
 Be especially suspicious or critical when any source, internet or other, presents anything as knowledge!
 Even when it’s me: I don’t have all the answers.
-I’m still learning every day.
-As a matter of fact, over time, I may learn a thing or two from you.)
+I’m still learning every day.)

 That being said: knowledge is one thing, but I aim to give you more.